ezzing/3DLayout-documentation/3-Communication.md

         structure: i.e: east-west / standard,
         inclination: modules inclination (in degrees),
         azimuth: modules azimuthal inclination (in degrees),
-        areaMCoords: array with subarea vertices in Area system coords,
+        verticesMCoords: array with subarea vertices coordinates in Area system coords,
-        areaOffsetMCoords: array with offseted subarea vertices in Area system coords,
+        verticesOffsetMCoords: array with offseted subarea vertices in Area system coords,
         wallSizes: size in meters for each subarea wall,
         wallAzimuth: azimuthal angle for the external area wall,
-        power: total power of the subarea
+        power: total power of the subarea,
     }

 #### getModuleInfoBySubarea